 - §1.
-The City shall, in its discretion, pay employees weekly or bi-weekly on the applicable Friday, provided that weekly or bi-weekly pay is instituted for all City employees and 60 days notice is given to employees.
-Should payday occur on a holiday, paychecks shall be issued on the day preceding the holiday. - §2.
+The City shall pay employees weekly on the applicable Friday.
+Should payday occur on a holiday, paychecks shall be issued on the day preceding the holiday.

+- §2.
 The City shall endeavor to provide as much information on the paychecks that the employees desire within the capabilities of the computerized payroll system.
-Pay receipts currently specify: - a. base pay. - b. overtime pay.
+Pay receipts currently specify:

+- a. base pay.

+- b. overtime pay.

 - c. other payments, hours and entitlements.

 - d. accrued benefit time.

 - e. deductions.

+- f. year-to-date deductions.